 A new EAL learners joins your class, they speak no English and are new to the country!
 What do you do?
 Do you expect them to speak, read or write instantly?

 The silent period is a phase that all EAL learners that are new to English will experience in some shape or form.
 It can last anything up to a year and during this time EAL learners will spend much of their time in your classrooms acclimatising to their new environment and receiving a lot of input in a number of ways.
 As teachers the expectation should not be that learners are producing language.
-The focus should be on receiving language and content is ways that are comprehensible to them.
+The focus should be on receiving language and content in ways that are comprehensible to them.

 How do we support the silent period?

 During this period there needs to a great deal of comprehensible input.
-This can come in many forms that include: visuals, slower / modified speech, materials and resources in the learners L1, opportunities for group work and a stress free environment where pressure to use productive skills are at a minimum.
+This can come in many forms that include: visuals, slower / modified speech, materials and resources in the learners L1, opportunities for group / collaborative work and a stress free environment where pressure to use productive skills are at a minimum.

-Strategies that I have used to support the silent period
+Strategies that I have used to support the silent period include:

 - Copying – It may not sound like a great strategy but for a New to English EAL learner copying can help them to understand things such as English syntax, letter and word formulation as well as giving them something to do whilst others are working independently.

-- Circling keywords – When the teacher is talking the learner could be given a set of key words to listen out for.
+- Circling keywords – When the teacher is talking the learner could be given a set of key words to listen for.
 To extend this task once words have been circled the learner could then look them up in their first language and create a dual language dictionary which helps to scaffold the learning of content.

 - Answering class questions through non verbal gestures.
 Non verbal gestures can be used by the learner to communicate understanding.
 They are also a great tool for teachers to use to help make meaning comprehensible.